rafael84/crawler-challenge/README.md

 The program runs sequentially, which leads to a very poor performance.
 On the other hand, this means that we play nicely with the website, as we only make one request at a time.

+The logic then is pretty straightforward:

+1. open the output filename
+2. get the root sitemap
+3. get the product sitemaps from the root sitemap
+4. access each product url and take the required data from it, saving the data on the output file

 ### How to run this solution